afshinator/OdinRailsStudyGroup/week3-transcript.md

   not tied to the Rails world.
 The [Test Pyramid](http://martinfowler.com/bliki/TestPyramid.html) is also a useful concept.

-  Lets go with these definitions for now:
+  Here's some terms to know (go with it for now!):

 - **Unit Tests** - Tests the smallest unit of functionality, typically a method/function.
 Unit tests should be focused on testing one particular piece of functionality.
-Low level, usually fast.
+They're low level, and usually fast.
 In the Rails universe, that usually means testing **models**.
 Unit tests should catch edge cases and confirm correct object behavior.
+More details to come in a minute.

 - **Acceptance Tests** - High level (typically user-level) tests.
 They run a lot more code than unit tests, and sometimes depend on external services; so they're generally slow.
-Some people use this term to cover Integration and Functional Tests both.
+Some people use this term to cover both Integration and Functional tests.

 - **Integration Tests** - Integration tests build on unit tests by combining the units of code and testing that the resulting combination functions correctly.
 Tests the interactions b/w different controllers and app workflow; end to end (but not necessarily testing a whole app feature?).

 - **Functional Tests** - Functional tests check a particular feature for correctness.
 Functional tests don't concern themselves with intermediate results or side-effects, just the end goal.
-For us, that mean testing the controller &view by for example, looking for key HTML elements.
+In Rails context, functional tests refer to testing controller & view by, for example, looking for key HTML elements.

+- **Feature Tests** - Some combo of the last 3... related to a specific app feature you want to exercise.
+##### *RSpec advice #1 : *

-#### Use RSpec with --format documentation - [ref](http://blog.carbonfive.com/2010/10/21/rspec-best-practices/)
+#### Call RSpec on the command-line with --format documentation - [ref](http://blog.carbonfive.com/2010/10/21/rspec-best-practices/)

-- Presents nice verbose output; helps when refactoring the test so that the language is clear
+- Uses your tests syntax to show output; helps when refactoring the test so that the language is clear

-- Given a test like:
+- Example:

 ```
 describe "temperature conversion functions" do